Saturday, May 3, 2025

 For the SPX combining the hybrid ETF options plus SPX 2X ETF (outlook 2 to 4 mns) produces an indicator where, in this case, ETF options are a proxy for the SPY options.

-Bearish sentiment for SPX moved back above a weak Sell.
+Bearish sentiment for SPX is also nearing a weak Sell.

 III.
 Options Open Interest

-With Fri close at SPX 5770, options OI for Mon is small with most of the call resistance above 5800.
-Prices should move above 5800
+With Fri close at SPX 5687, options OI for Mon is small but call resistance at 5690 may limit rallies.

 IV.
 Technical / Other

 The following uses barcharts.com as a source and discusses S&P futures (ES) as a third venue of stock sentiment in addition to options and ETFs.
 The non-commercial/commercial spread represents a LT bearish sentiment (dumb money/smart money) indicator.
 As explained in investopedia, commercial investors (red) are institutions and are smart money, while non-commercials (green) are speculators such as hedge funds and are dumb money.
 Here is the current barchart graph for the S&P 500 (top) and trader positions (1st bot) with positives as net longs and negatives as net shorts.
 Bearish sentiment is represented by the spread and is positive if red > green (Buy) and negative if green > red (Sell).
-ES (SPX) sentiment fell to near a weak Sell at -0.75 SD, NQ (NDX) bearish sentiment remains near a strong Sell at -2.0 SD, YM (DJIA) is neutral at 0.0 SD.
+ES (SPX) bearish sentiment remains positive at 0.25 SD, NQ (NDX) bearish sentiment remains at a weak Sell at -1.25 SD, YM (DJIA) is neutral at 0.0 SD.

 Click dropdown list to select from the following options: